RShankar/MEAN-Stack-Examples/README.md

 There are many good learning resources.
 This is an attempt to consolidate links and examples that I found useful.
 Saved App folders as zip folders.
 Please unzip and use.

-Tools used: Atom from https://ide.atom.io/ , GitBash from Git at https://git-scm.com/, NodeJS from https://nodejs.org/en/
+Tools used: Atom from https://ide.atom.io/ , GitBash from Git at https://git-scm.com/, NodeJS from https://nodejs.org/en/ , and Chrome for debugging - tutorial at https://developers.google.com/web/tools/chrome-devtools/javascript/

 Initial list: